TheRobotCarlson/hypervise/notes.md

 - to use gradient descent/search methods, you have to use continous search spaces or map discrete values into discrete search spaces (duh)

+- extending / forking hyperopt seems like the better route.
+They already have a lot of code written that does much of what I want.
+I think I can extend their codebase to do what I want to do with it.

+- hyperopt has pieces that haven't been touched in 6 months to 2 years.
+I think this provides opportunities to provide meaningful changes / additions

 ## Current Resources
 1.) [hyperopt implementation](https://github.com/hyperopt/hyperopt)